‘Girls’ Actress Lena Dunham Gets Support From Cast Over Body Shaming Battle

-Girls actress Lena Dunham has went through a lot of criticism over the last six seasons of her hit HBO dramedy series.
+Girls actress Lena Dunham has gone through a lot of criticism over the last six seasons of her hit HBO dramedy series.
 But that hasn’t really discouraged her in any way to pursue her craft or to change things about her life.
 As a matter of fact, Dunham has had a particularly different outlook on how the body shaming has affected her life.

 There is an inherent truth to what Lena Dunham really thinks of her role on Girls and how she portrays her character, Hannah.
-Although most people are used to seeing actors with great bodies portray major characters on a TV show these days, it is a bit of pleasant surprise to see people who like everyone else does in real life.
+Although most people are used to seeing actors with great bodies portray major characters on a TV show these days, it is a bit of pleasant surprise to see people who look like everyone else does in real life.

 That is something that independent films have done for quite some time now and if Lena Dunham has done anything with her career on Girls, she has certainly transcended the medium to be more representative of what real life really looks like and portrayed it very well on the small screen.